alexceltare2/arduino_nrg/README.md

 # Radio Frequency
 To change frequencies from 868Mhz to 443Mhz for example, you would traditionally call "panstamp.init();" to your code.
 That is not the case anymore as the new API doesn't allow this behaviour and frequencies can only be changed by editing "DEFAULT_CARRIER_FREQ" from "panstamp_nrg\hardware\msp430\1.1.0\cores\panstamp\panstamp.h".
 Other cool things can be changed from both the .h and .cpp file like FHSS hops and timer settings.

+# Interrupts
+To interrupt the MCU from sleeping or doing its infinite loop, the CC430 employs external interrupts.
+These interrupts can originate from the RF (packet received), the Timer or through its external pins (pins P1.x to P2.x / D0 to D15).